gluester/gluester/README.md

 I'm learning Python

-In the future, I wanna learn Lua and maybe some PyLua too.
-And MoonScript.
+In the future, I wanna learn Lua and some MoonScript.

 Gitea: https://www.gitea.com/gluester